Chevrolet Aveo (T200): Europe

 Until the end of 2004, the T200 was sold as "Daewoo Kalos" in Western Europe.
 In early 2005, the Chevrolet brand replaced the Daewoo brand and the Kalos was rebadged the "Chevrolet Kalos", coinciding with the introduction of the three-door.
 The new T250 sedan is marketed as the "Chevrolet Aveo" replacing the Kalos sedan in 2006.
 A revised hatchback was introduced in the 2007 Frankfurt Motor Show, to go on sale in early 2008 as the Aveo—replacing the Kalos.
 In Italy there exists a variant of the Aveo called the Chevrolet Aveo Eco Logic.
 This low emission version has a dual power LPG engine 1.2 and 1.4 16V.

 The T200 was sold in Eastern Europe as "Chevrolet Aveo" from its introduction in 2003.
 The T250 has replaced the T200 sedan in 2006, retaining the same name.
 Versions sold in this region had 1.4 L engines, and were available as both five-door hatchback and four-door sedan.
 In 2006 it was announced that FSO in Warsaw, Poland, would begin assembling the Aveo under a joint venture between GM and FSO's owner, the Ukrainian company UkrAVTO.
 Production of the sedan started in November 2007, while the hatchback was assembled from July 2008.
 Starting from April 2008, they were delivered in the rest of the European markets too.
 Production in Poland ended in February 2011, when UkrAVTO decided moving it to Ukraine, where it would be assembled only for the local market and the CIS states.
 This comes also as an effect of the free trade agreement reached between South Korea and the European Union, that took effect from 1 July 2011.
 In March 2012, UkrAVTO began to manufacture the car on full-scale under the ZAZ brand.
+Originally it was planned to name the car "ZAZ Point" but in production the name was changed to "ZAZ Vida".

+In 2012 in Moscow ZAZ unveiled the ZAZ Vida Special Version.
+It was an Aveo sedan with a front bumper of a hatchback.
+It was planned to equip it with 1.4 L Mexican engine but the car had never made it into a serial production.

+In 2016 ZAZ introduced the panel van version of ZAZ Vida called ZAZ Vida Cargo.
+It had a load capacity of 450kg and was sharter that its passenger variants.
+In 2017 it effectively replaced sedan and hatchback on production line and had been sold until 2020.

 In Russia, it was produced by the Kaliningrad-based company Avtotor, since 2005, using semi-knock down technology.
 It was removed from the range at the beginning of 2012, when the new generation of the Aveo was introduced on the market.